auwahmad/Wavefront-Path-Planner-MATLAB/README.md

-# Wavefront Path Planning Toolkit
+# Wavefront Path Planner MATLAB

-A comprehensive MATLAB-based suite for exploring and implementing the Wavefront (Grassfire) path planning algorithm.
+Implementing the Wavefront (Grassfire) path planning algorithm.
 This repository includes a modular function, an interactive GUI application, and a Live Script for educational purposes.

 ## 📖 What is the Wavefront Algorithm?
 The **Wavefront Path Planner** is a grid-based navigation technique used in robotics to find the shortest path from a starting point to a goal.